Efficient presolving methods for the influence maximization problem: The algorithms

 \section{The algorithms}

-In this section, we first discuss the implementation of the INA in subsection \ref{subsect: im_pre}.
-Then we present the BD algorithm with the proposed SCNA and INA for solving the IMP in subsection \ref{sect: bdi}.
+In this section, we first discuss the implementation of the INA in \revv{Section} \ref{subsect: im_pre}.
+Then we present the BD algorithm with the proposed SCNA and INA for solving the IMP in \revv{Section} \ref{sect: bdi}.